-The DU School Libraries/Teacher Librarian (SL) Program is approved by the Colorado Department of Education (CDE).
-A concentration in School Libraries prepares students to work with children and young adults in K-12 school libraries as well as youth services departments in public libraries.
-Colorado endorsement as a Teacher-Librarian requires applicants to have a valid teaching credential, one year of classroom teaching and pass the Place Exam.
-School Librarian endorsement is available for applicants without classroom teaching experience.
-Recommendation for the added endorsement as a school librarian is made by the DU LIS Program, but endorsement is granted by the State of Colorado.
-Individual State requirements vary and may include teaching experience and media examinations in addition to a valid teaching credential.
+The DU Teacher-Librarian (T-L) Program is an endorsement area authorized by the Colorado Department of Education (CDE) and Higher Education (CDHE).
+This concentration prepares students to work with children and young adults in K-12 school libraries.
+Colorado endorsement as a Teacher - Librarian requires applicants to have a valid teaching credential and classroom teaching experience.
+Recommendation for the added endorsement as a T-L is made by the DU LIS Program, but endorsement is granted by the State of Colorado.
+Individual state requirements vary and may include teaching experience and media examinations in addition to a valid teaching credential.
 Students should consult with the Colorado Department of Education for the most updated endorsement requirements.
-Dr. Clara Sitter of the LIS faculty is the primary contact for this specialization.
-Please see Appendix C for a School Libraries coursework plan.
+Dr. Mary Stansbury is the primary contact for this specialization.
+Please see Appendix C for a Teacher-Librarian coursework plan.